xavmarch13/lattirust_estimator.io/content/docs/SIS variants/_index.md

 #### Security and estimator

-No proof was provided in the original paper but following our previous work on reducing M-SIS to SIS and k-SIS to SIS we reduced an instance $k-M-SIS(h, w, d, q, \beta, k, p)$ to an instance of $M-SIS(h, w - k, d, q, \beta, k, p)$ that itself gets reduced to a standard SIS instance.
+No proof was provided in the original paper but following our previous work on reducing M-SIS to SIS and k-SIS to SIS we reduced an instance $\text{k-M-SIS}(h, w, d, q, \beta, k, p)$ to an instance of $\text{M-SIS}(h, w - k, d, q, \beta, k, p)$ that itself gets reduced to a standard SIS instance.
 You can instantiate a k-M-SIS instance instance via
-`KMSIS.new(h, w, d, q, length_bound, k, Norm)`.
+`KMSIS::new(h, w, d, q, length_bound, k, Norm)`.

 ### k-R-SIS